Bayesian Nonparametric Inference in Elliptic PDEs: Convergence Rates and Implementation: Results

-Posterior inference with such truncated Gaussian series prior $\Pi(\cdot)$ is then implemented via the pCN algorithm described Section \ref{Sec:ImplMatern}: at each step, definition of the pCN proposal $p$ in step 1.~requires sampling $\xi\sim\Pi(\cdot)$, done in practice according to eq.~\eqref{Eq:DiscrSeriesPrior}.
-Computation of the acceptance probability in step 2.~requires evaluation of the log-likelihood $l_n(\Phi\circ p)$, computed via \eqref{Eq:LogLik} and the numerical evaluation of the PDE solution $G(\Phi\circ p)$ through a numerical elliptic PDE solver.
+Posterior inference based on the Matérn process prior may be implemented via the pCN algorithm described in Section~\ref{Sec:DirichLapl} above.
+For~each iteration, the~construction of the pCN proposal $p$ in step 1~entails sampling an independent multivariate Gaussian random variable $\xi\sim N(0,\mathbf C)$.
+In~step 2, the~computation of the acceptance probability requires the evaluation of the proposal log-likelihood $l_n(\Phi\circ p)$, which can be performed via numerical PDE methods as described~above.

-For the ground truth $f_0$ in eq.~\eqref{Eq:f0}, Figure \ref{Fig:SeriesEstim} shows the posterior mean estimate $\bar f_n = \Phi\circ \bar F_n$ based on $n = 1000$ observations from model \eqref{Eq:Obs} with $f=f_0$.
-The source function was set to $s\equiv 1$ and the noise level to $\sigma = .001$.
-The obtained $L^2$-estimation error was $\| \bar f_n - f_0\|_{L^2}=.0697$.
-For this experiment, the exponential link $\Phi(\cdot)=\exp(\cdot)$ was used.
-The parameter space was discretised using $J=69$ basis functions.
-The prior regularity parameter in eq.~\eqref{Eq:DiscrSeriesPrior} was set to $\alpha=.625$.
-The estimate $\bar F_n$ was numerically evaluated via an ergodic average as in eq.~\eqref{Eq:MCMCAverage} over $H=10000$ pCN iterates, discarding the first $1000$ as burn-in.
-The step-size for the pCN algorithm was set to $\delta=.0001$, resulting in a stabilisation of the acceptance rate around 40\% after the burnin.
-A non-informative pCN initialiser $\vartheta_0 \equiv 0$ was chosen.
-The computation time was $598.593$ seconds (approximately 10 minutes) on a 2020 M1 MacBook Pro 13 running MATLAB 2023a.
+For the ground truth $f_0$ specified in Equation~\eqref{Eq:f0}, Table~\ref{Tab:Errs} (third and fourth row) displays the $L^2$-estimation errors (and the relative errors) associated to the posterior mean estimates $\bar f_n = \Phi\circ \bar F_n$ for increasing sample sizes $n=100,250,500,1000$.
+Across the experiments, the~parameter space is discretised using a uniform triangular mesh with $M = 2000$ nodes.
+The~hyperparameters for the Matérn covariance kernel in \eqref{Eq:MatCov} are set to $\alpha = 3$ and $\ell = 0.25$.
+Similarly to the results in Section~\ref{Sec:DirichLapl}, the~runs of pCN are stopped after \mbox{$H$ = 25,000}~iterations, with~a tuning of the step size (respectively, $\delta = 0.0025, 0.001, 0.0005, 0.00025$) to achieve a stabilisation of the acceptance rate at around $30\%$ after the burn-in (corresponding to the first 5000 iterates).
+A~non-informative initialisation point $\mathbf F_0 = 0$ is chosen for each run.
+The~computation times ranges between 50 and 57 min, in~line with those obtained for the truncated Gaussian series prior in Section~\ref{Sec:DirichLapl}.